AlstonLin/TheLearningLock/README.md

 ##### Setup
 - Install JDK
 - Install Android Studio + Android SDK
+- Ask Alston for the `app/src/main/res/values/secrets.xml` file which contains API keys (or make one youself)
 - Build and Run on Android Studio

 ##### Details